 Regional Forum for Europe on

-“Accessible Europe: ICTs 4 ALL" will take place in
+“Accessible Europe: ICTs 4 ALL" took place in

 St George's Bay, St. Julian’s, Malta, from

 4 to 6 December 2019.
 This regional event for Europe was being jointly organized by the Telecommunication Development Bureau (BDT) of the International Telecommunication Union (ITU) and European Commission (EC), and is hosted by the Parliamentary Secretariat for Persons with Disability & Active Ageing (PSDAA).